 Open excel and choose Open from the file menu.
 Browser to the folder containing your .TXT file.
 Change the dropdown to show all files(as highlighted in yellow below).
 Select your file and click OPEN.

-In step 1 of the Text import wizard choose the file type as Delimited and check my data has headers' and change the file origin to unicode (UTF-8). "unicode (UTF-8)" is about 9 from the bottom of the long list in the dropdown, .
+In step 1 of the Text import wizard choose the file type as Delimited, check the 'my data has headers' and change the file origin to unicode (UTF-8). "unicode (UTF-8)" is about 9 from the bottom of the long list in the dropdown, .
 Click Next

 In step 2 of the text import wizard, check the Comma delimiter (this should be the only delimiter chosen).
 Click NEXT.